stevotron/php-class-Err/README.md

 )
 ```

-You may also add `true` as an argument like,
+You may also add `true` as an argument,

 ```php
 $error_data = Err::extract(true);

 ```

-to get,
+to get a little more detail,

 ```
 Array (